gritsenko/c3_spine_plugin/README.md

-# main ropsitory of the Construct 3 Spine Plugin now lives on the new address:
+# Main ropsitory of the Construct 3 Spine Plugin now lives on the new address:

 # https://github.com/MikalDev/c3_spine_plugin